Newly Admitted Students

 Welcome, and Congratulations!

 Applicants who are admitted to the Columbia University School of General Studies will be sent an official acceptance letter.
 While some important information will accompany the letter, all required steps necessary to begin enrollment at the School of General Studies can be found on the Admitted Students Portal.
 General information and instructions can be found below.

-In order to secure a place in the entering class, you must submit the Acceptance Reply Form and a non-refundable $500 tuition deposit.
+In order to secure a place in the entering class, students must submit the Acceptance Reply Form and a non-refundable $500 tuition deposit.
 To submit your acceptance reply form and tuition deposit online using a credit or debit card, please log in to your application profile.

 If you deferred your offer of admission from a previous semester, you must confirm your attendance for the upcoming semester by submitting the Acceptance Reply Form.

 The Academic Planning Session (APS), part of GS Planning Day, is a mandatory small-group session led by an academic advisor that provides new students with an overview of academic requirements and an introduction to GS policies.
-Students are required to attend an APS before they can register for classes or meet with their advisor.
+Students are required to attend an APS before they can register for classes or meet with their academic advisor.

 In addition to the APS, GS Planning Day includes a financial aid workshop, a student-led campus tour, and a meet-and-greet with current students.

 If you are interested in obtaining University Housing, you are advised to complete the online housing application as soon as possible.

-New York State Law requires that all students must document their immunity to measles, mumps, and rubella and meningococcal meningitis.
+New York State Law requires that all students document their immunity to measles, mumps, and rubella and meningococcal meningitis.
 New students must provide documentation of these two immunization requirements before they will be allowed to register for classes.
 Visit the Columbia Health website for more information.